apache/amoro-site/amoro-docs/content/user-guides/using-tables.md

 Amoro provides a self-optimizing feature, which requires an active optimizer in the Optimizer Group configured for the table.

 ### Modify optimizer group
-To use an optimizer launched under a specific  [Optimizer Group](managing-optimizers.md#optimizer-group) to perform self-optimization, you need to modify the `self-optimizing.group` parameter of the table to specify a specific resource pool for the table.
+To use an optimizer launched under a specific optimizer group to perform self-optimizing, you need to modify the `self-optimizing.group` parameter of the table to specify a specific resource pool for the table.
 The setting method is as follows:

 ```sql